Thomas Hamilton, 1st Earl of Haddington: Anne of Denmark and Prince Henry

 Hamilton was present at Stirling Castle on 10 May 1603 when Anne of Denmark argued with Marie Stewart, Countess of Mar and the Master of Mar to gain custody of her son Prince Henry.
 He wrote an account of the incident.
 Anne of Denmark, according to Hamilton, told Lady Paisley and her physician Martin Schöner that she had taken "balm water".
 The Earl of Montrose, Lord Chancellor of Scotland, made efforts to calm the controversy and help set Anne of Denmark on her way to England in June.

 Silver mine at Hilderston

 In 1606 a promising deposit of silver was found on Hamilton's land at Hilderston near Bathgate.
 For a time, Hamilton worked the mine, employing the English mining entrepreneur Bevis Bulmer.
 Hamilton was appointed "Master of Metals" in Scotland in March 1607.
 Bulmer left the works in August 1608.
 The dissolution of their partnership was acrimonious.
 In January 1608 King James decided to claim the mine for himself.
-Hamilton was compensated for his loss by the King by May 1608, around the time a daughter Anna Hamilton was born, according to a letter from Lady Jane Drummond.
+Hamilton was compensated for his loss by the King by May 1608, around the time a daughter Anna Hamilton was born, according to a letter from Jane Drummond.